 Just when I thought I was the only adult obsessed with fairy tales and apples and prince charming to boot, I found a kindred spirit!
 It is a blog by Claire Massey called thefairytalecupboard.blogspot.in.
 She actually wrote a whole post on apple based fairy tales and she calls it "Once upon an apple day...".
 This is what I call fairy tale land.

-apple day from 2008
+apple day from 2008 |

 Now they even have movies and TV shows based on fairy tales.
 And being such a big fan, I have watched every single one of them.
 I think the best thing about fairy tales are the happy endings.
 Maybe that's the reason I am obsessed with them.
 Apparently in UK, they have an Apple day, celebrated on 21 October, was launched in 1990 by Common Ground.
 It is a day intended to be 'both a celebration and a demonstration of the variety we are in danger of losing – not simply in apples, but richness and diversity of landscape, place, ecology and culture too'.
 I wish we had something like this here too!

-fairy tale based tv shows and movies
+fairy tale based tv shows and movies |

 Wiki trivia: There are more than 7,500 known cultivars of apples, resulting in a range of desired characteristics.
-Different cultivars are bred for various tastes and uses, including in cooking, fresh eating and cider production
+Different cultivars are bred for various tastes and uses, including in cooking, fresh eating and cider production.

 Cultural aspects

-Apples appear in many religious traditions, often as a mystical or forbidden fruit like in the Garden of Eden.
+mystical or forbidden fruit like in the Garden of Eden.

-In Norse mythology, the goddess IĆ°unn is portrayed in the Prose Edda (written in the 13th century by Snorri Sturluson) as providing apples to the gods that give them eternal youthfulness.
+Prose Edda (written in the 13th century by Snorri Sturluson) as providing

-In Greek mythology, the Greek hero Heracles, as a part of his Twelve Labours, was required to travel to the Garden of the Hesperides and pick the golden apples off the Tree of Life growing at its center.
+his Twelve Labours, was required to travel to the Garden of the Hesperides and

 The apple was thus considered, in ancient Greece, to be sacred to Aphrodite, and to throw an apple at someone was to symbolically declare one's love; and similarly, to catch it was to symbolically show one's acceptance of that love.
 An epigram claiming authorship by Plato states: